Diezthunderlance/webapi-app/README.md

 As I was developing the website, these are the questions I compiled directly related to specific techniques I used, but are not about any specific bit of code in general.

+  **Cookies and caching**
+  - To my knowledge, I currently don't use any sorts of cookies or caching, unless angular handles anything behind the scenes.
-  Would my website be improved if I implemented cookies and browser caching?
+  - Would my website be improved if I implemented cookies and browser caching?
 If so, what should I be storing with them?

-  - (To my knowledge, I currently don't use any sorts of cookies or caching, unless angular handles anything behind the scenes.)
+  **CSS**

-  How can I improve the css to better support different screen sizes?
+  - How can I improve the css to better support different screen sizes?
 Should this sort of website work just as well on mobile?
   - (I think I would just need to research more css, as well as change how image sizing works.)

+  **Database Management**
-  How can I best handle manual changes to the database?
+  - How can I best handle manual changes to the database?
-  - (For example, I believe if I manually delete a user's profile picture from the db itself, the user's profile picture settings break until another photo is uploaded.
-This specific issue could probably be fixed by changing code when fetching primary photo, but there might be more bugs of this nature in my code currently.)
+  - For example, I believe if I manually delete a user's profile picture from the db itself, the user's profile picture settings break until another photo is uploaded.
+This specific issue could probably be fixed by changing code when fetching primary photo, but there might be more bugs of this nature in my code currently.

+  **Error Display**
-  What kind of errors should be displayed to a user?
+  - What kind of errors should be displayed to a user?
 To a developer?
   - (User errors are currently displayed via alertify, and are primarily for failures in db updates or authorization.)

+  **Libraries**
-  Are there any third-party libraries that I should be implementing to simplify my code?
+  - Are there any third-party libraries that I should be implementing to simplify my code?

+  **Readme**
-  Is this ReadMe acceptable?
+  - Is this ReadMe acceptable?
 Is there not enough or too much detail in any section?
 How can I better organize/format it?

 ## Specific Technical Concerns